ECHibiki/Kissu/readme.md

 # Kissu OverRepo

 This is a list of all software used for kissu. <br/>
-Software such as 'Community Banners' or 'Captchouli' are used as tools for a desired output where code is not integrated in any way into the copyright items.<br/>
+Copyleft Software such as 'Community Banners' or 'Captchouli' are used as tools for a desired output where code is not integrated in any way into the copyrighted items.<br/>
 'Note, The branches aren't targetted correctly'

 ## Kissu + Vichan Software